Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-8/003-forms-and-controlled-componets/README.md

-# forms and Controlled components
+# Forms and Controlled components

 In React, a controlled component is a component that has its state controlled by React instead of having its state managed internally by the component itself.
 In other words, the component's state is controlled by passing it down as props from a parent component, and any changes to the component's state are handled by calling a callback function also passed down as props.